Tea Road: bronze jewelry collection

 Ayal

-All these souvenirs and jewellery crafted from bronze by myself: from sketches to casting in 2014 as a bachelor project.
+I personally crafted all these souvenirs and jewelry from bronze, overseeing the entire process from initial sketches to casting in 2014 as part of my bachelor project.

 Necklaces, 20x30 mm